DCC-EX/dcc-ex.github.io/docs/reference/developers/hal-config.rst

 |EX-CS|, as of version 3.2.0, provides support for a wider set of input and output devices than previous versions.
 This is thanks to a
 piece of software called the **HAL** or **H**\ardware **A**\bstraction **L**\ayer.
-The HAL provides support for a range of different input and output modules through drivers that are supplied with DCC++ EX.
+The HAL provides support for a range of different input and output modules through drivers that are supplied with |DCC-EX|.
 In addition, its simple interface allows engineers and tinkerers to add new plug-in device support to |EX-CS| without having to change a line of the core application code.